mkudija/mkudija.github.io/books/md/Life30.md

 - He opens with a fictional tale about an alturistic group that greated a super intelligent AI as an account of what could happen: "They were convinced that if they didn’t do it first, someone less idealistic would." (location.
 130)
 - British mathematician Irving Good back in 1965: “Let an ultraintelligent machine be defined as a machine that can far surpass all the intellectual activities of any man however clever.
 Since the design of machines is one of these intellectual activities, an ultraintelligent machine could design even better machines; there would then unquestionably be an ‘intelligence explosion,’ and the intelligence of man would be left far behind.
 Thus the first ultraintelligent machine is the last invention that man need ever make, provided that the machine is docile enough to tell us how to keep it under control.” (location.
 134)

-## 1. Welcome to the Most Important Conversation of Our
+## 1. Welcome to the Most Important Conversation of Our Time

 ### A Brief History of Complexity
 - (a brief history of the origins of the universe)